NixOS/nix.dev/source/tutorials/module-system/module-system.md

    };
 ```

-Now add a line to the `paramForMarker` list which makes use of the new option:
+Now add an entry to the `paramForMarker` list which makes use of the new option:

 ```diff
 # marker.nix
                (marker.style.label != null)